aptech/docs/docs/plottshf.rst

     struct plotControl myPlot;
     myPlot = plotGetDefaults("xy");

-    // Place first x-tick mark at 1984 month 1 and draw one every 6 months plotSetXTicInterval(&myPlot, 6, 1984);
+    // Place first x-tick mark at 1984 month 1 and draw one every 2 quarters
+    // Note that we pass in the first_labeled date in posix format plotSetXTicInterval(&myPlot, 2, dttoposix(1984));

     // Display only 4 digit year on x-tick labels plotSetXTicLabel(&myPlot, "YYYY-QQ");